halder/algorithms/notes/dnc_master_method.md

+# Master Method
-# Master Method for running time analysis of algorithms
+Method for running time analysis of **divide and conquer** algorithms.

 ## Base case
 $$